 So if you are waiting to be qualified, start preparing for the test while also staying up-to-date about the status of Bill C-6, an act to amend the Citizenship Act.
-Bill C-6 is in third reading (Senate) as of 4th of April.
+Bill C-6 is in the House (considering amendments) as of 3rd of May.

 This post is for those who have submitted the citizenship application and who are soon-to-be qualified.

 Some important information that you have or want to know about the Canadian citizenship application:

 - The Government of Canada has resources on how to become a Canadian citizen.